Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 NIOSH 7303 ICP-MS (preferred — 30+ metals simultaneously) and NIOSH 7082 FAAS (lead only).
 MCE filter cassette collection at 1–4 L/min personal pump.
 8-hour TWA and STEL industrial lead testing for OSHA 1910.1025 and 1926.62 action level (30 µg/m³) and PEL (50 µg/m³) compliance.
 Initial, periodic, and post-control monitoring.

 OSHA 1910.1025 requires initial industrial lead testing for all employees who may be exposed to lead at or above the action level.
 For trigger tasks (Appendix B), initial monitoring must be conducted regardless of assumptions.
-Monitoring frequency is then driven by results relative to the action level and PEL.
+AGT Labs provides personal 8-hour TWA results in µg/m³, compared to both the action level and PEL, with clear compliance determination on every report.
+Lead exposure monitoring is a cornerstone of any IH testing program in construction, general industry, and maritime settings.
+Our IH lab processes airborne lead samples using NIOSH 7303 ICP-MS with method detection limits well below OSHA's action level of 30 µg/m³.

 - Initial monitoring — required before trigger task commencement or when lead exposure suspected